thomaspernet/DataAnalysisPy/README.md

 ## Motivations

 This explanatory step requires lots of coding, to know the basic statistical tests and communicate the results easily.
 DataVizPy is a tool helping to understand the data both visually and statistically.
-DataVizPy can be imported in a single line of code, no extra coding required.
-The different data visualization techniques are accessible via tabs and variables can be selected with dropdown menu.
+DataVizPy can be imported in a single line of code, no extra coding required afterward.
+The different data visualization techniques are accessible via tabs and variables can be selected with a dropdown menu.

-Another motivation behind DataVizPy is to possibility to save and archive the results.
-A data project takes lots of time and in most case, we need to check back and forth the results founded some time ago.
-It wouldn't make any sense to reload the data, re-run the analysis and again draw conclusion.
+Another motivation behind DataVizPy is to the possibility to save and archive the results.
+A data project takes lots of time and in most case, we need to check back and forth the results found some time ago.
+It wouldn't make any sense to reload the data, re-run the analysis and again draw a conclusion.
 It is easier to save the results either in a spreadsheet or in PDF, directly to the cloud.

 Another important perk to save results in a spreadsheet (or CSV) is the end-user of the data probably needs to communicate the results in a different way.
-It's often the case that the consumer of the data changes the type of graph, or use custom template.
-It would be time consuming to manually copy and paste the results of the computation and the data to make a graph.
-To overcome this potential issue, DataVizPy communicates with Google Drive to save the results in Google Spreadsheet.
+It's often the case that the consumer of the data changes the type of graph, or use a custom template.
+It would be time-consuming to manually copy and paste the results of the computation and the data to make a figure or a statement.
+To overcome this potential issue, DataVizPy communicates with Google Drive to save the results in a Google Spreadsheet.

-Last but not least, DataVizPy can be used to make batch computations on a set of variables pre-defined.
+Last but not least, DataVizPy can be used to make batch computations on a set of pre-defined variables.
 The user indicates what variables to input, DataVizPy makes the computations and save the results in a spreadsheet.